Thunderball (film): Plot

-SPECTRE operative Emilio Largo devises a plan to hold NATO to ransom by hijacking two atomic bombs from a RAF Avro Vulcan bomber during a training exercise.
+SPECTRE operative Emilio Largo plots to hold NATO ransom by hijacking two atomic bombs from an RAF Avro Vulcan bomber during a training exercise.

-While staying at the Shrublands health resort, SPECTRE operative Count Lippe has French Air Force pilot François Derval murdered and replaced by Angelo Palazzi, whose face has been surgically altered to match Derval's.
-At the last minute, Palazzi demands more money, to which SPECTRE agent Fiona Volpe acquiesces, to have him continue with their operation.
-Palazzi hijacks the bomber, killing its crew, and lands it in shallow waters within the Bahamas.
-While the bombs are recovered by his men, Largo kills Palazzi.
+At the Shrublands health resort, SPECTRE operative Count Lippe has French Air Force pilot François Derval murdered and replaced by Angelo Palazzi, whose face has been surgically altered to resemble Derval's.
+Palazzi demands more money, to which SPECTRE agent Fiona Volpe seemingly agrees so he will complete their operation.
+Palazzi hijacks the bomber jet, killing its crew, and lands it in shallow Bahamian waters.
+As the bombs are being recovered, Largo kills Palazzi.

-British secret agent James Bond, recuperating at Shrublands after killing SPECTRE assassin Jacques Bouvar, notices Lippe and keeps him under observation, and after Bond and Lippe survive mutual assassination attempts, Bond discovers Derval's body.
-Upon returning to London, Bond again finds himself targeted by Lippe.
-Volpe kills Lippe, whose recruitment of Angelo jeopardised Largo's scheme.
-All 00 agents are put on high alert after SPECTRE threatens that a major city in the United States or United Kingdom will be destroyed unless they are paid £100 million within seven days.
-Bond requests of M that he be assigned to Nassau, Bahamas, to contact Derval's sister Domino, after recognising Derval as the body he found at the resort.
+British secret agent James Bond, recuperating at Shrublands after a previous assignment, notices and observes Lippe.
+After they survive mutual assassination attempts, Bond discovers Derval's body.
+In London, Lippe again targets Bond but Volpe kills him, as his recruitment of Palazzi jeopardised Largo's scheme.
+All 00 agents are put on high alert after SPECTRE threatens to destroy a major city in the United States or United Kingdom unless they are paid £100 million within seven days.
+Bond requests that M assign him to Nassau, Bahamas, to make contact with Derval's sister Domino, as he recognises him as the body at the resort.